May Overview

 Kuala Lumpur, Malacca and Cameron Highlands

-Through the centre of the peninsular and in both Kuala Lumpur and Malacca you can expect low monthly rainfall although short tropical showers are likely in the afternoon.
+Through the centre of the peninsular and in both Kuala Lumpur and Malacca you can expect low rainfall in May although short tropical showers are likely in the afternoon.
 The region experiences an average temperature of 29 °C, lower in the Cameron Highlands due to the altitude at an average of 20 °C.

 East Coast